Last Updated on July 24, 2025 by George Pavlopoulos

 An area inspection: Oswald’s apartment in Minsk

 Communist Street is indeed a beautiful street.
-Oswald’s apartment is in No. 4 of the street, and there are plenty of residential buildings around it.
+Oswald’s apartment is located at No. 4 on the street, and there are numerous residential buildings surrounding it.
 The location is truly prime: a quiet street overlooking the Janki Kupaly Park.
 Moving forward to the left, you can see the most beautiful park in the city, Gorky Park.

 Oswald’s apartment is still in place, but there is no signage commemorating his days in Minsk.
 The apartment is rented.
-Unfortunately, you cannon visit his flat.
+Unfortunately, you cannot visit his flat.

 I then took a long walk in the park in front of the building.
 The river Svislach was tranquil.
-Several benches in the park were occupied by locals having lunch in silence.
+Several benches in the park were occupied by locals, who were having lunch in silence.
 Despite being in the very middle of the city, I failed to hear any traffic.
 I tried to imagine Lee Harvey Oswald in Minsk, walking around this park after work.

-I remembered Don Delillo’s book “Libra,” a thriller about JFK’s assassination involving Cuba and intelligence services.
-Then I recalled Norman Mailer’s “Oswald Tale’s,” where one can also read about how much he argued with his wife.
+I remembered Don DeLillo’s book “Libra,” a thriller about JFK’s assassination that involves Cuba and intelligence services.
+Then I recalled Norman Mailer’s “Oswald Tales,” where one can also read about the extent of his arguments with his wife.

 Everything is blurry

 There is a lot of confusion and disagreement about JFK’s assassination.
 Some say that Oswald acted alone, while others claim that he was just a pawn in a big conspiracy.
-The truth is, of course, hard to figure out, and sometimes the historical events don’t offer clear answers, just different perspectives.
+The truth, of course, is often hard to figure out, and sometimes historical events don’t offer clear answers, just different perspectives.

 At Victory Square, I let them go.
 I wondered if this young guy could ever become an assassin.
 Then, I stared at the light fog over the Square.
 There are a million reasons to build a Victory Square in every city on Earth.
 But back then, it seemed to me that this one was dedicated to another kind of victory, one that we never celebrate that much.
 The victory of remaining sane when your dream of finding some sort of paradise falls apart.